Scrum as an agent of culture change part 2

 - Customers get better results from teams focused on delivering value to them, rather than getting better at their area of expertise.

-- Executives benefit from higher engagement of their people, higher retention, and higher customer satisfaction.
+- Executives benefit from the higher engagement of their people, higher retention, and higher customer satisfaction.

 - Shareholders benefit in the same way as executives.